 A woman returning home falls asleep and has vivid dreams that may or may not be happening in reality.
 Through repetitive images and complete mismatching of the objective view of time and space, her dark inner desires play out on-screen.

 Don Maxwell is an ex-vaudeville ham, wanted by police, who has now found himself as the unlikely assistant to Dr. Meirschultz, a mad scientist in the business of reanimating corpses.
 Maxwell's gift of impersonation gets him and Meirschultz past the guards and into a morgue where they use a special serum to revive the corpse of a pretty young woman.
 But that's nothing.
 Dr. Meirschultz has a heart beating in a jar of solution and is eager to put it into a corpse that really needs it.
 Meirschultz gives his assistant a gun and advises him to commit suicide, so that he can put the heart in him, but Maxwell shoots and kills the scientist instead and hides the body.
 People will miss Meirschultz, Maxwell quickly realizes, but no one will miss his lowly assistant; and so Maxwell dons eyeglasses and a fake beard to become his onetime benefactor.
 The trouble is, he impersonates the mad doctor too well and goes crazy himself.
 Written by

-Several key cast members in the film are uncredited and their identities remain unknown, most notably the cat-farming neighbor, "Goof", as well as the detective, and Maria Altura, the woman who Dr. Meirschultz brings back to life.
-The identities of the actress who doubles for Altura for scenes that require nudity has also not been identified.
+Several key cast members in the film are uncredited and their identities remain unknown, most notably the cat-farming neighbor, "Goof", as well as the detective, the skinny morgue attendant, and Maria Altura, the woman who Dr. Meirschultz brings back to life.
+The identity of the actress who doubles for Altura for scenes that require nudity has also not been identified.
 See more »

 See more »